-3 kids in car when mother killed by estranged husband in Clark County, family says
+Family: 3 kids in car when estranged husband kills mother in Clark County

 On Tuesday, hours before the murder, he was back in the judge’s court for a motion to approve commuting to work using a vehicle.

-An affidavit indicated Fairgrieve permitted Hill to travel to White Salmon and Hood River, Oregon, for work purposes only.
+An affidavit indicated that Fairgrieve permitted Hill to travel to White Salmon and Hood River, Oregon, for work purposes only.